Curriculum

-We offer a unique hybrid of on-site and off-site learning, with three days each week on-site, and two days off-site.
+We offer a unique hybrid of on-site and off-site learning, with time for lessons and learning activities on site each week coupled with time working independently from home.

 On their on-site days, students will be dropped off and will receive lessons (we call them presentations) from teachers (we call them guides), work collaboratively with other students, and use our classroom learning materials.

-On their off-site days, students will follow an individualized instructional plan independently and/or with their caregivers.
+On their off-site days, students will work on materials sent home from school (or chosen by caregivers) independently and/or with their caregivers.

 Elementary Student Learning